MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 1. Make sure that your data uses only [valid values and formats](#use-only-valid-values-and-formats).
 2. Learn what [data types are required](#required-data-types) for the data in your upload file.
-3. [Apply the correct data types](#apply-the-correct-data-type) to the cells in your upload file.
+3. [Apply the correct data type](#apply-the-correct-data-type) to the cells in your upload file.

 ##### Use only valid values and formats